MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/full-text-search.md

 - A full text index added to the indexing policy that enables efficient search.

 ### Full text policy
-For every text property you'd like to configure for full text search, you must declare both `path` and the `language` of the text in that path.
+For every text property you'd like to configure for full text search, you must declare both the `path` of the property with text and the `language` of the text.
 A simple full text policy can be:

  ```json
 {